Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 In a study looking at Achilles tendonitis in animals, researchers found that glucosamine was able to significantly improve inflammation markers and also stimulate collagen production in the tendon.

-They also noted that rats were given the supplement also had significantly stronger tendons than the placebo group.
+They also noted that when rats were given the supplement, they had significantly stronger tendons than the placebo group.

-Studies are mixed on whether or not glucosamine improves recovery from ligament injuries, one study in athletes who underwent anterior cruciate ligament reconstruction did not see any improvement outcome in rehabilitation.
+Studies are mixed on whether or not glucosamine improves recovery from ligament injuries.
+For example, one study in athletes who underwent anterior cruciate ligament reconstruction did not see any improvement outcome in rehabilitation.

 #7.
 Vitamin C

 Vitamin C is crucial for collagen synthesis and recovery of injuries.
-Most people can easily get enough vitamin C from fresh fruits and vegetables each day.
-Cooking destroys most of the vitamin C.
+Most people can easily get enough vitamin C from fresh fruits and vegetables each day, but cooking destroys most of the vitamin C.

-This study shows that this level of vitamin C supplementation helped improve recovery from surgery, injuries .
+One study showed that vitamin C supplementation helped improve recovery from surgery and injuries .

 Zinc is very important, especially for vegetarians and vegans.
-It’s important in the entire healing process and a deficiency can hamper the quality of repair.
+It’s important in the entire healing process and a deficiency can hamper the quality of repair for ligaments and tendons.

 People who are consuming a high copper diet (mostly plant-based) will benefit from taking a zinc supplement to recover from injuries.

-But if you do choose to supplement, I recommend that you take either zinc picolinate or zinc gluconate for best results.
+But if you do choose to supplement, I recommend that you take either zinc picolinate or zinc gluconate for the best results.

-Low levels of vitamin D has been linked with impaired recovery from tendon and ligament injuries.
+Low levels of vitamin D have been linked with impaired recovery from tendon and ligament injuries.

-Vitamin D is an important regular of many genes, including the immune system which is important in the process of recovery by regulating inflammation and immune cells.
+Vitamin D is an important regulator of many genes, including the immune system which is important in the healing process by regulating inflammation and immune system cells.

-In a study looking at recovery from anterior cruciate ligament surgery, low levels of vitamin D was associated with worse outcome with lower strength recovery after surgery.
+In a study looking at recovery from anterior cruciate ligament surgery, low levels of vitamin D were associated with worse outcomes with lower strength recovery after surgery.

-Recovery from soft tissue injuries whether it be muscle, ligament or tendon, can take a long time.
+Recovery from soft tissue injuries whether it be to your muscle, ligament, or tendons, can take a long time to recovery.
 You have to be patient and take your time because rushing things can cause you to injure yourself again.

-Once the injury has taken place, you can immediately start taking supplements to help boost your recovery time, but you have to wait a little bit of the acute phase of the injury has settled before you can begin exercising again.
+Once the injury has taken place, you can immediately start taking supplements to help boost your recovery time, but you have to wait until the acute phase of the injury has settled before you can begin exercising again.

-Supplements can play an important role in helping reduce the recovery time of ligament and tendon injuries, but it’s hard to say how much benefit they’ll provide there are many other factors involved as well.
+And finally, while supplements can play an important role in helping reduce the recovery time of ligament and tendon injuries, it’s difficult to say how much benefit they’ll provide because there are many other factors involved.